petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/managing-structures.md

 **Edit:** Opens the Structure so you can update it.
 See [Configuring Structure Fields](./configuring-structure-fields.md) for more information.

-**Edit Default Values:** Opens a form to set default values for the Structure's fields.
-See [below](#editing-default-values) for more information.

-**Manage Templates:** Opens the *Templates* tab with a filtered set of Web Content Templates that use the Structure.
-From here you can manage (edit, copy, delete, and set permissions for) the Web Content Templates.
+**Manage Templates:** Opens the *Templates* tab with a filtered set of web content templates that use the structure.
+From here you can manage (edit, copy, delete, and set permissions for) the web content templates.
 See [Managing Templates](../web-content-templates/creating-web-content-templates.md) for more information.

+**Copy:** Opens a form to copy the structure and set its name.
+See [below](#copying-an-existing-structure) for more information.

+**Export as JSON:** This downloads the structure as a JSON file.

+**Import and Override:** This overwrites the existing JSON structure.

-**Permissions:** Opens the permissions configuration dialog for the Structure.
+**Permissions:** Opens the permissions configuration dialog for the structure.
 See [Assigning Permissions to Web Content Structures and Templates](./assigning-permissions-to-structures-and-templates.md) for more information.

-**Copy:** Opens a form to copy the Structure and set its name.
-See [below](#copying-an-existing-structure) for more information.

 **Delete:** Deletes the Structure.